umbraco/UmbracoDocs/Fundamentals/Data/Creating-Media/index-v9.md

 - Vector Graphics (SVG) - used for uploading and storing Scalable Vector Graphics files which are text files containing source code to draw the desired image.
 - Video - used for uploading and storing video files.

-This means you don't have to define your own Media Types to start using the section.
-You've already got the tools for organizing and uploading media.
+This means you don't have to define your own Media Types to start using the Media section.
+You have already got the tools for organizing and uploading the media.

 ## Creating a folder

-It is always a good idea to start by creating a folder for Media items.
+It is always a good idea to start by creating a folder for your Media items.
 Make sure to name your folders in a way that makes it possible for editors to upload their media items in the right place.

-To create a media folder go to the __Media section__ and click **...** next to __Media__.
+To create a media folder, go to the __Media section__ and click **...** next to __Media__.
 Alternatively, you can right-click the __Media__ node and choose **Create**.
 This will bring up the list of available media types.
-Pick __Folder__, enter a name and press __save__.
+Select __Folder__, enter a name for the folder and click __save__.

 ## Uploading Media

 You can upload media in three ways:

-1. Click **...** next to __Media__ and choose the media type, enter a name for your media item and click the __Click to upload__ field to choose a file type or drag the file into the upload field to upload the item.
+1. Click **...** next to __Media__ and choose the media type, enter a name for your media item and select the __Click to upload__ field to choose a file type or drag the file into the upload field to upload the item.

     ![Upload Media - Create](images/v9-media-types-create1.png)